Equipment Financing vs Business Loans

 Business Loan

-Because the loan isn’t tied to a specific asset, approval is harder.
+Because the loan isn’t tied to a specific asset, unlike secured business loans vs equipment financing, approval is harder.
 You often need strong credit, financials, or even a personal guarantee.

 - Used for operations, growth, debt consolidation, or buying multiple assets